 Daniel Willis is interested in the relationship between architecture and technological change; architectural theories of details and construction methods; and historical and future trends in architectural practice and education.
 His creative work focuses on architectural drawing and design with an emphasis on details.

-- B.ARCH from Carnegie Mellon University
+- B.Arch. from Carnegie Mellon University

-- MS from The Pennsylvania State University
+- M.S. from Penn State

 - Architectural Design III